University College Awards in Canadian Studies

 The Audrey Levy Award was established by Alan Levy in memory of his mother.
-It recognizes student interest in and commitment to diversity in Canadian society, and is awarded on the basis of both academic and extracurricular activity (Not offered 2015-2016).
+It recognizes student interest in and commitment to diversity in Canadian society, and is awarded on the basis of both academic and extracurricular activity (Not offered this year).

 The Canadian Studies Essay Prize* is generously supported by Peter Warrian.
 Essays are submitted by students enrolled in a full year or half year Canadian Studies course at University College.

 The Canadian Studies Award in Jewish History is to be awarded to students in Canadian Jewish History based on academic merit on the recommendation of the Director of the Canadian Studies Program in University College.
 No application is required.

 The David and Vivian Campbell Scholarship in Canadian Studies*, established in 2005, supports a student in the Canadian Studies Program demonstrating financial need.